cofinoa/netcdf-java/docs/src/site/pages/netcdfJava_tutorial/overview/UsingNetcdfJava.md

 This is the appropriate option if you’re not using a dependency management tool like Maven or Gradle and you don’t care about jar size or compatibility with other libraries.
 Simply include netcdfAll-${netcdfJavaVersion}.jar on the classpath when you run your program.
 You’ll also need a logger.
 Currently, the netcdfAll jar does not include `cdm-s3` due to the size of the AWS S3 SDK dependency, and does not include the `libaec-native` (native library binaries for libaec).
+The netcdfAll jar can be found at https://downloads.unidata.ucar.edu, or (starting with `5.9.0`) on the [GitHub release page](https://github.com/Unidata/netcdf-java/releases).

 ## Logging